Who is Zac?

-- Partner at LIFFFT, where he consults with big companies to help them adopt product development best practices from the startup world like Lean Startup, Customer Development, and Design Thinking.
+- Partner at LIFFFT, where he consults with enterprise companies to help them adopt product development best practices from the startup world like Lean Startup, Customer Development, and Design Thinking.

 - Facilitating Startup Weekend events around the world.
 Current number of events facilitated: 11

 - Vice-chair of the Board of Parkour Visions, the first parkour 501(c)3 non-profit, which runs a 10,000 square foot parkour gym in Seattle.

 - Helping organize and run the speaker series Ignite Seattle.
 Average attendance: 700.

 - Mentor to Angles Media, a 9 Mile Labs company.